joeylee08/phasetwoproject/README.md

 - `Joseph`:
 - `Michael`:
-- `Brian`:  Thank you Joseph, Michael, and the `Flatiron` community.
+- `Brian`:  I learned about more about React Routing.
+I learned more about the hooks `useParams` and `useNavigate`.
+And I also had a great time working on the project with the team.
+Which also taught me more about the importance of good communication and supporting one another throughout the project: Keeping each other grounded and on-task during the successful moments, and lifted each other up during the not-so successful moments.
+Thank you Joseph, Michael, and the `Flatiron` community.

 * [Back To Top](#table-3-phase-2-project)